DataDog/documentation/content/en/monitors/guide/monitor_api_options.md

 - **`notify_no_data`** a boolean indicating whether this monitor notifies when data stops reporting.
 Default: **False**.
 - **`no_data_timeframe`** the number of minutes before a monitor notifies after data stops reporting.
 Datadog recommends at least 2x the monitor timeframe for metric alerts or 2 minutes for service checks.  **If omitted, 2x the evaluation timeframe is used for metric alerts, and 24 hours is used for service checks.**
 - **`timeout_h`** the number of hours of the monitor not reporting data before it automatically resolves from a triggered state.
-The minimum allowed value is 0 hours.
-The maximum allowed value is 24 hours.
+The minimum allowed value is 1.
+The maximum allowed value is 24.
 Default: **null**.

 -  **`require_full_window`** a boolean indicating whether this monitor needs a full window of data before it's evaluated.
 Datadog recommends you set this to `False` for sparse metrics, otherwise some evaluations are skipped.
 Default: **False**.
 - **`renotify_interval`** the number of minutes after the last notification before a monitor re-notifies on the current status.
 It only re-notifies if it's not resolved.
 Default: **null**.